romeq/isynclinux/README.md

 - [ ] Handle files/directories that don't exist on server anymore
 - [ ] Automatic syncing (either event-based or by looping)
 - [ ] Virtual files support
+- [ ] For some reason the file discovery is slow as hell, so try to share the work between multiple threads

 ## Installation